NinjaSiren/Yes-Vehicles-finally/README.md

 - Working as intended, including weapons.
 YEAH!!!!
 - Some random non-critical bugs may occur, and some visual bugs.
 - ATV graphics changes.

+v0.7
+- Changed Tank and APC visuals.
+- Added new weapon: Machine Gun.
+- Added Combat Extended compatibility!
+- Added ATV and Truck weapon placement.
+(Buggy)
+- Changed some values of the weapons.
+- Added build time for weapons.